seehane/seehane/README.md

  🌱 I'm graduate **Bachelor Devops Cloud Engineer & Web Development**

-💬 Techy Entrepreneur, ask me about **How to upgrade your customer service, how to find new channel of revenues, how to do Enterprise Sales**
+💬 Entrepreneur ?
+Ask me about **How to develop your Entreprise Sales**

 ⚡ Fun fact ** Every day, we create 2.5 quintillion bytes of data **